bminer/node-blade/README.md

 Here are the reasons Blade *might* be considered "better" than Jade:

+- Jade is an ornamental stone.
+Blade is a badass vampire hunter.
 - **In Blade, file includes happen dynamically at run-time, instead of at compile-time.**
 	This means that files compiled in Blade are generally smaller than Jade files when you are using file includes.
 In addition, if you re-use the same